The New Private Residential Tenancy now in place in Scotland

 This means that from 1st December 2017, you cannot issue a Short Assured Tenancy in Scotland.
 So, a few changes ahead…..

-Goodbye Fixed Term: There will not be a fixed minimum term under the PRT.
+Goodbye Fixed Term: There is no fixed minimum term under the PRT.
 So no more 6-month minimum terms.

-Model Tenancy Agreements: A Model Tenancy Agreement (MTA) was published in draft for consultation by the Scottish Government.
-The consultation period has ended and the final version of the MTA is expected next month.
-The MTA will contain mandatory and discretionary clauses and a statutory guidance note.
+Model Tenancy Agreements: A Model Tenancy Agreement (MTA) is published on the government website.
+The MTA contains mandatory and discretionary clauses and a statutory guidance note.

-Notice Periods: A tenant will be able to bring a PRT to an end on 28 days’ notice AT ANY TIME (the parties can agree to adjust this notice period after the tenancy starts).
+Notice Periods: A tenant can now bring a PRT to an end on 28 days’ notice AT ANY TIME (the parties can agree to adjust this notice period after the tenancy starts).
 The landlord must give 4 weeks’ notice to evict if the tenancy is within its first 6 months or, after that, 12 weeks notice to evict.

 Evictions: If the tenant disputes the ground of eviction, the landlord will have to seek eviction through the new First Tier Tribunal (“FTT”) which has been set up to adjudicate on disputes.